Cerro Catedral in Bariloche

 Powder day strategy

-Storms often arrive wet at base, drier above 1,800 m.
-Head up early on storm clearings; the upper bowls open progressively.
+Storms often arrive wet at base and dry above 1,800 m.
+On clearings, get up early to the upper bowls; La Laguna and Nubes open progressively as patrol clears them.

 Guides and instructors